cazanelena/elena--progress-log/Week_1.md

 > Well done for finding an alternative solution using the GUI.
 It is a great skill to adapt your approach, particularly when under such a tight deadline ⏰

 > There are some ‘industry standards’ when it comes to scripts.
-This article outlines the difference between dev and build scripts [medium.com](https://medium.com/@zahidbashirkhan/whats-the-difference-between-npm-run-dev-npm-run-build-and-npm-run-start-in-next-js-7baf9b7c5d39#:~:text=In%20summary%2C%20npm%20run%20dev,the%20build%20process%20is%20completed.) ☄️
+This article outlines the difference between dev and build scripts: [medium.com](https://medium.com/@zahidbashirkhan/whats-the-difference-between-npm-run-dev-npm-run-build-and-npm-run-start-in-next-js-7baf9b7c5d39#:~:text=In%20summary%2C%20npm%20run%20dev,the%20build%20process%20is%20completed.) ☄️